Continuous-time trading and the emergence of probability: Appendix: Hoeffding's process

 Our goal is to prove (\ref{eq:goal}).
 By the convexity of the function $\exp$, it suffices to prove

 i.e.,

 i.e.,

-(Notice that the numerator of the left-hand side of (\ref{eq:goal-transformed}) is strictly positive, and so the logarithm on the left-hand side of (\ref{eq:simpler}) is well defined.)
+(The logarithm on the left-hand side of (\ref{eq:simpler}) is well defined since the numerator of the left-hand side of (\ref{eq:goal-transformed}) is strictly positive, which follows from the left-hand side of (\ref{eq:goal-transformed}) being the value at $x_n=0$ of the left-hand side of (\ref{eq:suffices}), linear in $x_n$ and strictly positive for both $x_n=a_n$ and $x_n=b_n$.)
 The derivative of the left-hand side of (\ref{eq:simpler}) in $h$ is

 and the second derivative, after cancellations and regrouping, is